October 2017 Māori Law Review

 The past 18 months has been a busy time in Australian Indigenous legal and political affairs.

-At the federal level, “Constitutional recognition” rather than treaties dominates the discussion, and if major Indigenous voices are heeded this debate might very well fruition into a constitutionally enshrined “First Nation’s Voice” in Parliament.
+At the federal level, “constitutional recognition” rather than treaties dominates the discussion, and if major Indigenous voices are heeded this debate might very well develop into a constitutionally enshrined “First Nations Voice” in Parliament.

 Furthermore, through decisions such as Rrumburriya, the courts continue to implement a less restrictive approach in defining native title rights, particularly in relation to the right to take resources for any purpose.